rdmpage/bibliographic-metadata-json/README.md

 An advantage of CSL-JSON is that if you want to display journal-style article citations, then the data is already in the format that the CSL tools require, making this step relatively trivial.

-### Pros
-- used by CrossRef (with lots of extra data)
-- easy to format citations using CSL tools
-- support for multiple languages in metadata

-### Cons
-- not always the easiest to read
-- field names not always obvious
-- format driven by supporting displaying citations

 ### Multilingual

 For example, the article **伊朗West Azarbaijan省切叶蜂科(膜翅目:蜜蜂总科)昆虫种类** (in English **The species of Megachilidae (Hymenoptera: Apoidea)from West Azarbaijan province, northwestern Iran**) [doi:10.15914/j.cnki.wykx.2015.31.06](http://dx.doi.org/10.15914/j.cnki.wykx.2015.31.06) can be represented like this: